xsy420/auth/readme.md

 > [!WARNING]
 > TOTP secrets are stored encrypted in `~/.local/share/auth/entries.toml`.
 The key to unencrypt them is stored in `~/.local/share/auth/key`.

-## Features

-- Generate TOTP codes with remaining time
-- Add/Delete entries
-- Import/Export entries as TOML files
-- Copy codes to clipboard (requires wl-copy or xclip, depending on your display server it is recommended that you only have 1 of these installed at a time)
-- Terminal UI with keyboard controls

 ## Usage

 ### Controls